-VAT forms are available through AMSTO outside the front gate of the NATO Airbase in Geilenkirchen at a cost of €5 per form.
-Some retailers accept the form and reduce the cost at point of purchase while some retailers will fill out the form and require you to mail it to their head office in order to be refunded the taxes.
+If you are posted to Germany, VAT forms are available through AMSTO outside the front gate of the NATO Airbase in Geilenkirchen at a cost of €5 per form.
+Some retailers accept the form and reduce the cost at point of purchase while some retailers will fill out the form and require you to mail the form to their head office in order to be refunded the taxes.
+AMSTO/NATEX VAT office - the place to get your VAT exemptions forms.

-For registration and details about the VAT forms, when in the Geilenkirchen area, you may visit the VAT office located in Bldg.
+For registration and details about the VAT forms, if you are living in the Geilenkirchen area, you may visit the VAT office located in Bldg.
 74 outside the NATO AIR BASE, 52511 GEILENKIRCHEN, Lilienthalallee 100.